-Should you need guidance on enrolling, you may contact the designated reciprocity Academic Counselor in your school.
-Please clearly indicate that you are an EAP Reciprocity student coming to UCI.
-They will not be able to advise you on the equivalency of UCI courses to your home university, but they can provide assistance regarding details of courses offered here.
-If you wish to meet with an Academic Counselor, you may contact them to schedule an appointment.
-A listing of Undergraduate Academic Counseling Offices web sites for all majors can also be found on-line.
+If you need help selecting classes, contact the designated reciprocity Academic Counselor in your school.
+Please explain that you are a UCEAP Reciprocity student coming to UCI.
+These Academic Counselors will not be able to advise you on the equivalency of UCI courses to your home university, but they can provide assistance regarding details of courses offered here.
+You can also access the list Undergraduate Academic Counseling Offices.

-The Program in Academic English offers courses for non-native English speakers who are interested in improving their English skills.
+The School of Humanities also offers Academic English courses for non-native English speakers interested in improving their English skills.

 Step 2: Enroll in courses

-You must read all course enrollment instructions carefully before attempting to enroll.
+Review all course enrollment instructions carefully before attempting to enroll.
 This video on enrolling in classes and definitions of terms from the Registrar may also be helpful.
 The SOC also contains instructions on how to enroll in lecture and discussion sections.

-You may receive information about summer academic advising sessions — you are NOT required to attend these.
-Some departments automatically require all students to meet with an Academic Counselor in their first term at UCI.
-However, this is not required of you, due to your exchange student status.
-If you were emailed about this, contact your department and explain that you do not have to do this because of your EAP Reciprocity student status.
-Failure to explain this may result in a hold being placed on your record , whereby you will not be allowed to enroll in classes in subsequent quarters.
+Students arriving in Fall Quarter may receive information about summer academic advising sessions — you are NOT required to attend these due to your exchange student status.
+If you emailed about this, contact your department and explain that you are a UCEAP Reciprocity.
+Failure to correct this may result in a hold being placed on your record , whereby you will not be allowed to enroll in classes in subsequent quarters.

-1) contact an Academic Counselor in the School that is offering the course.
+A. Email the Academic Counselor in the School that is offering the course.
 Some Academic Counselors can either waive prerequisites on your behalf, or determine if you meet the prerequisite and allow you access to the course.
 Please only contact ONE academic counselor at a time.
 Use the Template for Prerequisite Clearance Request when emailing them.
-If this doesn’t work, you should…

 B. If you are not successful getting approval from an academic counselor, you can contact the professor of the course before you arrive.
-Use the search function on the UCI web site (top right corner) to obtain faculty contact information and see if he/she will allow you to add the course.
-He/she may want to know about your background in the subject, so be prepared to e-mail/fax a transcript and/or course descriptions of previous courses you have taken.
-However, some professors are on vacation over the summer/winter holidays and/or are unavailable, in which case you should…
+Search for the professor’s name in the UCI Directory to obtain their contact information and request their permission to add the course.
+They may ask about your background in the subject, so be prepared to e-mail/fax a transcript and/or course descriptions of previous courses you have taken.
+Please note, some professors are on vacation over the summer/winter holidays and/or are unavailable.

-Note that some classes are restricted to “majors only”.
-Usually, this is due to a lack of space in the course, and if you are not admitted into the major at UCI, you most likely will not be allowed to take that class.
-Also note that a few classes (ex: some Film Studies classes) may have additional fees associated with the class, as noted in the “Rstr” column in the SOC.
-These fees are NOT included in your EAP exchange and you are responsible for paying these fees yourself upon arrival to UCI.
+A few classes (ex: some Film Studies classes) may have additional fees associated with the class, as noted as code “C” in the “Rstr” column.
+These fees are NOT included in your UCEAP exchange and you are responsible for paying these fees yourself upon arrival to UCI.
 The fees will be billed to your ZotAccount.